-BBSW - The Bank Bill Swap Rate, commonly known as BBSW, is simply the short-term swap rate.
-In Australia, BBSW is the term used for interest rate swaps of six months or less, anything dated longer than six months is simply referred to as a swap rate.
+Refer to Council's Policy Framework for definitions of common terms.
+The following contains definitions for terms specific to this policy.
+For otherwise undefined terms, the plain English meaning informs interpretation.

-Bloomberg AusBond Bank Bill (BAUBIL) Index - widely considered to be the industry benchmark for short term cash fund performance and is used by market participants as a means of comparing the returns generated by the various cash funds available in the market.
+Term Definition Bloomberg AusBond Bank Bill (BAUBIL) Index This is widely considered to be the industry benchmark for short term cash fund performance and is used by market participants as a means of comparing the returns generated by the various cash funds available in the market.
+Counterparty limits The maximum possible exposure to a specified financial institution or group of financial institutions.
+Ethical investment principles Investment in companies or industries that promote positive approaches to environmental, social and corporate governance issues, or the avoidance of investment in industries deemed harmful to health or the environment.
+These principles have been recognised by the United Nations Principles for Responsible Investment.
+Financial institution An authorised deposit-taking institution within the meaning of the Banking Act 1959 (Cwlth), Section 5.

-Ethical Investment Principles - Investment in companies or industries that promote positive approaches to environmental, social and corporate governance issues; or the avoidance of investment in industries deemed harmful to health or the environment.
-These principles have been recognised by the United Nations Principles for Responsible Investment.1
+2025-26 Investment Policy | Strategic Policy

-Financial Institution is defined as an authorised deposit-taking institution within the meaning of the Banking Act 1959 (Cwlth), Section 5.2
+Term Definition

-Investments are defined as arrangements that are undertaken or acquired for producing income and apply only to the cash investments of Sunshine Coast Council.
+Investments Arrangements that are undertaken or acquired for producing income and apply only to the cash investments of Sunshine Coast Council.

-Market Value is the price at which an instrument can be purchased or sold in the current market.
+Market value The price at which an instrument can be purchased or sold in the current market.

-QIC - Queensland Investment Corporation.
+QIC Queensland Investment Corporation

-QTC - Queensland Treasury Corporation.
+QTC Queensland Treasury Corporation